 I studied in Vancouver, lived in Toronto and toured North America promoting the Linda Lundstrom fashion line, but time and time again I gravitated back to Winnipeg.
 On one Winnipeg trip, I arrived home right in the middle of winter and needed a good pair of winter boots.
 Here's what I learned: everything was black, boring and not even close to warm enough for the weather.
-The options were slim, but I would not settle.

 I took a moccasin-making course that gave me the basics and I bought a pair of second hand winter boots to analyze their construction.
 I used my pattern-making skills to perfect the fit and proportions and slowly started accumulating the proper industrial machines to eliminate hand-sewing.
 When a Canadian mukluk manufacturer saw what I was doing, they approached me to design for them.
 I worked there for 6 months, but left knowing that I needed to continue with my idea of non-traditional mukluks.